 Murder on the Orient Express (1974): In December, 1935, the Belgian detective Hercule Poirot boards the Orient Express.
 One of the passengers requests his protection, but Poirot declines.
 The next day the passenger is found dead in his compartment and Poirot is asked to solve the case.

 The train is forced to stop due to a snow drift blocking the tracks.
 This gives him a few hours to figure out the murderer’s identity before the local police take over the investigation.
 During his investigation, Poirot discovers that many of the passengers have some connection to a 5 year old case where an infant was kidnapped and murdered in which the mastermind escaped prosecution.
 This lead to the death (during childbirth) of the mother and the suicide of her father.
 This could be the vital clue to crack the case, but can he do it in time?

 Starring Albert Finney, Martin Balsam, Ingrid Bergman, Lauren Bacall, Jacqueline Bisset, Jean-Pierre Cassel.
-Rated PG Available on DVD.
+Rated PG Available to stream and on DVD.

-If you enjoyed this post, be sure to visit The Period Films List, after you enter the giveaway.
+If you enjoyed this post, be sure to visit The Period Films List.
 You’ll especially want to see the Best Period Dramas: Interwar Era List.
 You may also enjoy Adapt This: A Gentleman in Moscow.